IMAGINATION AND MENTAL IMAGING: THE BRAIN'S LEARNING SIMULATION

 2. Chair-flying and walk-throughs

-Pilots physically sit or stand in formation, mimicking stick, throttle, and head movements—often without speaking.
+Pilots physically sit or stand in formation, mimicking stick, throttle, and head movements.
 This blends imagination with embodied memory, wiring spatial awareness into the body, not just the intellect.

 By imagining disruption in advance, they remain calm and decisive under pressure.